mspath/mspath.github.io/index.md

 ### Hi there 👋

-- 🌱 I’m currently learning Android development with Kotlin, Jetpack and Compose.
+- 🌱 I’m an Android developer using Kotlin, Jetpack and Compose.
 - 👯 I’m also branching out into Rust and TypeScript / React.
 - 🌚 I'm working on a Viewer for Mastodon
 - 🔭 I’m trying to fill the missing days in the Advent of Code series.